sonic-net/SONiC/doc/layer2-forwarding-enhancements/SONiC Layer 2 Forwarding Enhancements HLD.md

 **Data Structure changes**

-The internal FDB data structure  will be enhanced to store Bridge Port OID and FDB type information.
+The internal FDB data structure  will be enhanced to store the FDB type (static/dynamic).
 Currently, FDB is stored as c++ set.
 It will be changed to c++ map to store (key, value), where key is (MAC, bv_id) and value is (bridge_port_oid, type).
-Bridge Port OID and type are needed to add Static FDB to saved FDB after flush.
+FDB type is needed to add Static FDB to saved FDB after flush.

 	**FDB Data structure in Orchagent:**